netscaler/netscaler-k8s-ingress-controller/docs/deploy/service-mesh-lite.md

 ## Automated deployment of applications in Service Mesh lite

-To deploy an application in a Service Mesh lite architecture, you need to perform multiple tasks which include:
+To deploy an application in a Service Mesh lite architecture, you need to perform multiple tasks manually.

-- Modifying the existing services to make them headless services
-- Creating a service to point to Citrix ADC CPX
-- Creating Ingress rules

 However, when you want to deploy multiple applications which consist of several microservices, you may need an easier way you deploy the services in a Service Mesh lite architecture.
-Citrix provides you an automated way to generate ready to deploy YAMLs out of your application YAMLs for Service Mesh lite deployment.
+Citrix provides you an automated way to generate ready to deploy YAMLs.

 [This](https://github.com/citrix/citrix-k8s-ingress-controller/blob/smlUpdate/docs/deploy/service-mesh-lite-script.md) doc provides information on how to generate all the necessary YAMLs for Service Mesh lite deployment from your existing YAMLs using the Citrix provided script.